ecmwf/climetlab/docs/contributing/grib.rst

 Writing GRIB files
 ------------------

-Use the `.save(filename)` method on a source relying on GRIB files.
+To write data into a GRIB file, use the ``source.save(filename)`` method.
+This method is implemented only on a sources relying on GRIB.

-CliMetLab has no support for writing custom grib files, with modified values or custom attributes.
+CliMetLab has no support for writing custom GRIB files, with modified values or custom attributes.

 Building indexes